shoorick/cv/cv.md

 **Full stack developer**

-Experienced web developer with 20+ years of expertise in Perl, PHP, Python, Ruby and JavaScript.
+Experienced web developer skilled in Perl, PHP, Python, Ruby and JavaScript.

 Seeking projects that will leverage my technical skills and background in both development and team leadership.